alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Image-to-Ascii-Art](https://github.com/liamrosenfeld/Image-to-Ascii-Art) - An iOS app that can turn any image into ascii art.
 * [ImageGallery](https://github.com/ashishbl86/ImageGallery) - This is an iPad only app, where you can drag in images from other apps and save them into image galleries.
 This app uses UIKit's UIDocument to store the image galleries as documents.
 * [insights-for-instagram](https://github.com/adimango/insights-for-instagram) - A simple iOS Instagram's media insights App written in Swift 4.
+* [Instagram_Stories](https://github.com/drawRect/Instagram_Stories) - Inspired by Instagram Stories functionality.
+This source is similar to Instagram Stories which is having both image and video support.
 * [ios-mail](https://github.com/ProtonMail/ios-mail)
 * [ios-spritekit-tic-tac-toe](https://github.com/jVirus/ios-spritekit-tic-tac-toe) - Class Tic Tac Toe reincarnation with AI and state machines.
 The app is ready-made, using Sprite and Gameplay Kits.
 * [ladybug](https://github.com/ethanhuang13/ladybug) - Handle rdar:// links gracefully.